ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/relay.md

 }
 ```

-In case we want to resolve the object using another class, we can reference the class / method like the following.
+If we want to resolve the object using another class, we can reference the class/method like the following.

 ```csharp
 [Node(NodeResolverType = typeof(ProductNodeResolver),